The 4 Styles of Boxing - Which One Are You?

 When you’re ready to get in the ring, you’ll find your boxing style will start to develop when you begin training with punching mitts or spar with another opponent.
 The truth is that you really don’t know how you will react in the ring until you actually try it.

-The best place to start is with the basics and work with a professional trainer like the ones on FightCamp.
+The best place to start is with the basics and work with a professional trainer like the ones at FightCamp.